Cesco16/FedSDS-FL/README.md

 It contains the packages needed to create the Python virtual environments:
 - vaebgm: environment to run synthetic data generation
 - genomed4all: environment to run FL training

+# Licence

+This project is licensed under the MIT License - see the LICENSE file for details.